Fish & Wildlife ID (FWID)

 - Limited entry hunting (LEH) licences

 - Guide outfitter licences

 - Permit to accompany a non-resident or non-resident alien to hunt big game

 Your FWID is a permanent number linked to your personal online profile.
 It replaces the old B.C. resident Hunter Number card.
 If you had a Hunter Number, your new FWID will be the same number with three extra digits.

 Your legal name must appear on your Fish and Wildlife profile.
 Nicknames are not acceptable.
 You can make changes to your personal information at any time.
-If you are making a change to your name, you will be required to provide supporting documentation, whether you make the change online or at a Service BC or FrontCounter BC location.
+If you are making a change to your name, you will be required to provide supporting documentation.

 There is no Fish and Wildlife ID card.
 You must carry photo ID and be able to produce your FWID number while hunting in B.C.
 You can print your FWID or download a copy onto your mobile device if you choose, but there is no requirement to carry this.
 Conservation Officers can ask you to provide photo ID and your FWID number, so they can find and view your profile on their mobile devices.